YgorVasilenko/IndieGoUI/README.md

-# UI map structure.
-Allows getting data from Immediate-mode backend and store it w/o bothering with callbacks.
+# structure for saving state of Immediate-mode backend UI elements.
+Allows getting data from Immediate-mode backend and store it w/o bothering with complex frameworks.

-Easily embed GUI elements into C++ application - no need to pre-build complex dependencies and add it to project.
+Easily embed GUI control elements into C++ application - no need to pre-build complex dependencies and add it to project.
 Use any Immediate-mode gui - see [Nuklear backend](https://github.com/YgorVasilenko/IndieGoUI/blob/main/backends/Nuklear/renderer.cpp), [App-side inclulde](https://github.com/YgorVasilenko/IndieGoUI/blob/main/IndieGoUI.h) for what required to be implemented.<br>
 <br>